 Château de Cérons

 In Bordeaux lies the area of Graves, which is known for excellent red and white wines – unique for this region!
-Famous examples are the wines made in the north of Graves under the appellation Pessac-Léognan.
+Well-known and sought after examples are the wines made in the north of Graves under the appellation Pessac-Léognan.